ArtUshak/wiki_tool_python/README.md

 `--dictionary / --no-dictionary` Use dictionary file of pathes and titles instead of file list.

+`--extended-dictionary / --no-extended-dictionary` Read dictionary values as dictionaries with `title` and `path` keys.

 `--prefix TEXT` Prefix for page titles.

 `--summary TEXT` Edit summary.